anykeyh/await_async/README.md

 Usually, use `async_lp` if your block is computation intensive and current thread has IO blocking operation.
 Use `async` in other cases.

-In case of errors, the exception will be raise at `await` moment.
+In case of errors, the exception will be raise at `await` moment, in the await thread.

 ## MiniFuture

 A minimalist version of future.
 Has `finished?` and `running?` methods.

 I don't use Crystal's `Concurrent::Future` class because `:nodoc:`

+## Why?

+Because crystal is great for building CLI tools.
+And CLI deals a lot with files and sockets.
+And IO performed in main thread are slow.

+Usage of Channel is recommended for complex software, as it offers more patterns.

+`await/async` is useful to build fast and deliver fast.

 ## Example